Coming from JavaScript

 [Rect Float Float]

-Effects replace callbacks, promises, async/await, and try/catch with a single, composable mechanism.
-Think of them as structured side effects that the type system tracks and handlers implement.
-The code that performs effects does not need to know how they are handled, which makes it trivially testable.
+Effects gather callbacks, promises, async/await, and try/catch into one composable mechanism.
+Think of them as structured side effects the type system tracks and handlers implement.
+Code that performs an effect never learns how that effect is served, which is precisely why it is easy to test.

 Ownership

-This is the genuinely new concept if you come from garbage-collected languages.
-Values have one owner and are consumed when passed around.
-The compiler infers borrows where safe, so most of the time you do not think about it.
-The learning curve is real but much shorter than Rust's because you never write lifetime annotations.
+Coming from a garbage-collected language, this is the genuinely new idea.
+A value has one owner and is consumed when passed along.
+The compiler infers borrows where they are safe, so most of the time it stays out of your way.
+The curve is real, but far gentler than Rust's, because you never write a lifetime annotation.

-Start by writing code normally.
+Write code the way you always have.
 When the compiler says "value moved," clone the value.
-Over time, you will develop an intuition for when moves happen and structure your code accordingly.
+The intuition for when moves happen builds on its own, and soon you structure code around it without thinking.